python-websockets/websockets/docs/howto/upgrade.rst

     The next steps are:

-    1. Deprecating it once the new implementation reaches feature parity.
+    1. Deprecating it once the new implementation is considered sufficiently robust.
     2. Maintaining it for five years per the :ref:`backwards-compatibility policy <backwards-compatibility policy>`.
     3. Removing it.
 This is expected to happen around 2030.